robhansen-gemini/assurity-assignment/README.md

 View Dashboard using this url: http://localhost:3000/?orgId=1

-Once Grafana opens, click to browse dashboards and select JMeter Dashboard
+Once Grafana opens, click `Browse Dashboards` and select `JMeter Dashboard` Can also view test results by navigating to logs folder adn opening `index.html`